 6. Opportunity for education.

-During the committee’s review process, it is providing opportunities for members of the GW community to share feedback, and it will adhere to the protocols set forth in the Naming Task Force framework.
-When its work is complete, the committee will render to President LeBlanc a final report of the special committee’s evaluation.
-If a name change is recommended to the president, the committee is not charged with exploring or recommending alternative names.
+During the committee’s review process, it provided opportunities for members of the GW community to share feedback, and it adhered to the protocols set forth in the Naming Task Force framework.
+The committee rendered to President LeBlanc a final report of its evaluation and recommended changing the name.
+In June 2021, the Board of Trustees approved changing the name of the Marvin Center, and the building will now be referred to as the University Student Center.